nhannguyen95/algorithms/algorithms-and-data-structures/data-structures/binary-tree.md

 If the last edge on the simple path from the root r of a tree T to a node x is (y, x), then y is the **parent** of x, and x is a **child** of y.
 The root is the only node in T with no parent.
 If two nodes have the same parent, they are **siblings**.
 A node with no children is a **leaf** or **external node**.
 A nonleaf node is an **internal node**.

 An **ordered tree** is a rooted tree in which the children of each node are ordered

----

-Preorder, inorder, postorder that don't contain null values; [given 2, we can reconstruct a Binary Tree from them](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/).
-Given 1, we can't (there's an infinite number of trees).

-Preorder, post order that contain null values; [given 1, we can reconstruct a Binary Tree from it](https://leetcode.com/problems/serialize-and-deserialize-binary-tree/).

-Given a preorder or postorder that don't contain null values, we can reconstruct a Binary Search Tree from it.